iliakhosravi/github_agent/README.md

 process keeps its own asyncio loop (`app/agent/runner.py`), and requests spend almost all their time waiting on the LLM and GitHub.

-If you use OAuth, `GITHUB_OAUTH_REDIRECT_URI` still points at `http://127.0.0.1:5000/...` — the port is published, so that keeps working.
+If you use OAuth with the full Docker Compose app profile, set `GITHUB_OAUTH_REDIRECT_URI` to `http://127.0.0.1:5001/auth/github/callback`, and use the same callback URL in the GitHub OAuth App.
+The app listens on `5000` inside the container, but the host port is `5001`.

 ---